bitwarden/contributing-docs/docs/contributing/pull-requests/index.md

 reviewers to understand and assess the changes that are being proposed, while also giving the contributor checkpoints to revert to if something should go wrong.

+We do not have a standard for how to structure commit messages (e.g. semantic commit messages).
+We encourage that commit messages should be within the 50-character limit so that `git log` can be used easily.
+If a commit message would take more than 50 characters it is best to break it up into smaller atomic changes for readability and malleability of the git history (reversion, cherry-picking, etc.).

 More advanced contributors might find it useful to [Rewrite History](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).
 This allows a contributor to revise their local history before pushing to the remote repository.
 A common use case